-Los Angeles County Disaster Service Workers (DSWs), State and LA City staff were trained and pulled from their regular assignments to do contact tracing.
-Staff from various County departments such as Libraries, Human Resources, Public Works, Probation and a multitude of other departments were in service to their community.
+County Disaster Service Workers (DSWs), state and LA city staff were trained and pulled from their regular assignments to do contact tracing.
+Staff from Departments such as County Library, Human Resources, and a multitude of other Departments were in service to their community.
 Expanding the cultural and linguistic abilities of our workforce became paramount as the County experienced the winter surges.
 At peak points of the pandemic, more than one third of contact tracing staff was comprised of DSWs.